 However, what EHR information can’t tell you is perhaps much more valuable.
 It cannot convey the telltale symptoms of good versus poor adoption.
 How much help did the user need to accomplish these tasks?
 Is it taking so much time that the user may suffer “EHR burn out?”
 Are they accomplishing those tasks in the most expedient manner possible consistent with new work ows?
 What is their level of frustration?
 Are they improperly delegating actions to others out of that frustration?
 Are they using workarounds that will be detrimental to downstream activities or analytics?
 Do physicians see the new system as a reason to keep their patients there — or even bring more?

 Perhaps most importantly, EHR information cannot convey the extent to which the new system capabilities are leading to improved decision-making through behavioral and work ow or process changes.
 Those missing changes were at least part of the justification for the massive investment in the first place.
 Without them, there can be no game-changing ROI.

 Now more than ever, there is a need for successful adoption of EHR platforms.
 We are seeing a “Physician Burn Out” epidemic that is directly attributable to the amount of work that EMRs have added to their daily load, with more time spent in EMRs than on direct patient care.

 Nurses are losing time as well.
-For the rst time in history there has been a signi cant shift in nursing time to indirect care time while direct patient care time (as a percentage of overall time) has decreased.
+For the first time in history there has been a significant shift in nursing time to indirect care time while direct patient care time (as a percentage of overall time) has decreased.
 It should be the opposite.
 Ultimately, this means that inef cient and dif cult-to-use EMRs are driving higher costs for health systems.